davidledwards/gps-clock/README.md

 ### Configuration

 The compilation process is controlled by a number of configuration variables.
-A prerequisite for compilation is the creation of the `config.h` file, which is made convenient by using `make create-config`.
-A useful technique for discovering all possible configuration variables is done using `make list-config`.
+A prerequisite for compilation is the creation of the `config.h` file, which is made convenient by using `make config`.
+A useful technique for discovering all possible configuration variables is done using `make print`.

 While configuration variables can be defined in the shell environment or provided as arguments to `make`, the preferred approach is to use a `.config` file placed in the root directory.
 If present, it will be automatically imported into the makefile.